-Georgia is an ideal home for food processing – it’s the state’s leading manufacturing sector in terms of employment and gross state product (GSP).
-With more than 41,300 farms producing a variety of food commodities, Georgia’s processors capitalize on an abundance of raw materials.
+Georgia is an ideal home for food processing – it’s the state’s leading manufacturing sector in terms of employment and gross regional product (GRP).
+With 39,000 farms producing a variety of food commodities, Georgia’s processors capitalize on an abundance of raw materials.
 Georgia is home to a highly-skilled, affordable workforce, exceptional transportation infrastructure, and world-class technological resources geared toward promoting the success of the food processing industry.

 Food & Beverage Processing Businesses